-Appendix A - Changing the way we communicate - community engagement alternative methods
+Appendix C - Changing the way we communicate - community engagement alternative methods

 Below are proposed alternatives to our standard mandatory requirements for community engagement effective as of 30 March 2020.
-These alternatives are proposed to ensure we continue to comply with SSD and DA conditions and that our communities can remain informed about our projects while adhering to social distancing requirements and NSW Health advice.
+These alternatives are proposed to ensure we continue to comply with SSD and DA conditions and that our communities can remain informed about our projects while adhering to current COVID-19 social distancing requirements and NSW Health advice.